Yash-Ganji/100DaysofRTL/day_6/README.md

-The 8 bit ALU designed to perform 8 different operations on two 8 bit numbers A and B.
+The 8 bit ALU is designed to perform 8 different operations on two 8 bit numbers A and B.

 | 3 bit code | Operation | description |
 | ---------- | --------- | ----------- |